Exploring the Potential of Residual Impurities in Germanium Detectors for Low-Mass Dark Matter Detection: Design a planar Ge detector for GeICA implementation.

 Consider a MeV-scale dark matter particle interacting with a Ge atom, depositing a mere 0.1 eV of energy.
 Such a modest energy deposition initiates phonon emission, with individual phonons carrying energy around 0.04 eV, as calculated by Mei et al.\cite{mei}.
 The transportation of these phonons is also elucidated by Mei et al.\cite{mei}.
 When these phonons are absorbed by an excited dipole state, A$^{0^{*}}$, they release a free hole charge.
-Under the influence of a strong electric field, this free hole drifts across the detector without getting trapped.
-If the electric field is sufficiently robust, the drifting hole accumulates ample kinetic energy from the work done by the electric field, potentially leading to the impact ionization of excited dipole states.
-This process generates additional charge carriers, thereby amplifying the charge signal.
+Under the influence of a strong electric field that can overcome trapping caused by the formation of cluster dipole states, a free hole is able to drift across the detector without being trapped.
+During this progression, the drifting hole gains kinetic energy through the work done by the electric field, expressed as $eEl$, where $e$ signifies the electric charge, $E$ denotes the strength of the electric field, and $l$ represents the drift length along the field direction.
+In the presence of a sufficiently robust electric field, the drifting hole amasses enough kinetic energy to surpass 0.01 eV along its drift path, potentially leading to the impact ionization of excited dipole states along its trajectory toward the electrode, where charges are ultimately collected.
+This impact ionization process generates additional holes through $h$ + A$^{0^{*}}$ $\rightarrow$ 2$h$ + $A^{-}$, thereby amplifying the charge signal.
 The increase in the number of charge carriers per unit of time is defined by dividing the total number of charges generated in this process by the generation time.
 This relationship can be expressed as follows:

 where $\tau_{\text{imp}}$ represents the generation time, and $n$ signifies the number of charge carriers generated during this time interval.
 Note that we have defined the time derivative as a positive value to signify the generation of carriers through impact ionization.
 Solving this equation yields the following: